snhstq/IBM3705_R5/README.md

 Adding tracesna=yes in will display the translated SNA command’s that are sent/received.
 With standard Hercules command ‘t+ cua’ (e.g. t+ 660) you can activate the CCW trace and ‘t- 660’ will disabled it again.

-Adding tracesna=yes in de Hercules ‘conf/tk4-default’ file will display the translated SNA command’s that are sent/received.

 Below table gives an overview of the IP port usage by the 3705:
 | 37005 Channel Adapter | Channel Switch | IP Poert |
 | --------------------- | -------------- | ---------|